Official WAWF Training

 WAWF Automation Software

-The Department of Defense (DoD) requires that contractors who supply goods or services under a contract that contains clause 252.246-7000 of the Defense Federal Acquisition Regulation Supplement (DFARS) to submit Material Inspection and Receiving Report (MIRR), traditionally called a DD250 or DD250 Form.
-This form is essentially an invoicing instrument used to record the delivery of goods or services, records pertinent information about the supplies or services, including contract information, delivery date and billing amounts, to name a few.
+The Department of Defense (DoD) requires that contractors who supply goods or services under a contract that contains clause 252.246-7000 of the Defense Federal Acquisition Regulation Supplement (DFARS) to submit Material Inspection and Receiving Report (MIRR), traditionally called a DD250 Form.
+This form is receiving document used to record the delivery of goods or services, records pertinent information about the supplies or services, including contract information, delivery date and billing amounts, to name a few.
+The DD250 may also be used as an invoicing instrument.

 With the advent of Wide Area Workflow (WAWF) the submission of DD250s must occur electronically, with few exeptions.
 Contractors may use the government's web application or use a WAWF automation system such as MIL-Comply to create and submit electronic data interchange (EDI) transactions.
 WAWF is the government's web-based system for accepting, processing and distributing the DD250.
-In cases where a Receiving Report is not required (e.g. Fast Pay), the government also uses WAWF to process invoices.
+In cases where government acceptance is not required, such as for Fast Pay contracts, the Receiving Report may still be used as a packing list and the printed form of a WAWF Invoice.
+For more information, see other WAWF Invoice Types.

 WAWF offers contractors a number of benefits.
 The system eliminates document distribution mailing times and improves the accuracy of submissions.
 Most importantly, contractors using the WAWF system receive timely payments for their services.
 In the past, both contractors and the government processed DD250s manually.
 Manual completion, processing and archiving made the submission, storage and retrieval of multiple reports a difficult process.
 Advances in technology have made electronic processing a cross-industry standard, and today, the electronic submission of the Receiving Report is required in almost all cases.